silverstripe/developer-docs/en/02_Developer_Guides/18_Cookies_And_Sessions/02_Sessions.md

   save_handler: null
 ```

-You can also set it to the FQCN or injector service name of any session handler that implements [`SessionHandlerInterface`](https://www.php.net/manual/en/class.sessionhandlerinterface.php).
+You can also set it to the FQCN or injector service name of any session handler that implements [`SessionHandlerInterface`](https://www.php.net/manual/en/class.sessionhandlerinterface.php). `silverstripe/framework` comes with several non-blocking session save handlers you can use.

+> [!WARNING]
+> In edge case scenarios, for example if your application wants to modify a session value *based on the value that is already set* and must do so for each request, non-blocking sessions may cause unexpected results.

 #### `FileSessionHandler`